 • Write a loop that returns the first 20 square numbers.

 Today, we dipped our toe into the concept of loops.
 Loops are one of the trickier concepts for beginner coders, and require some practice before they come naturally.
-If you’d like to learn more about loops and other coding concepts, check out our free introductory Scratch class or free Python class to get started.
+If you’d like to learn more about loops and other coding concepts, check out our award-winning free coding classes to get started.
 Up next, learn about conditionals in coding.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.